Citrinate/CS2Interface/README.md

 > [!NOTE]
 > It's not possible for a bot to farm non-CS2 cards and use the CS2 Interface at the same time.
 These two operations can interfere with one another on startup, and so it's important to also enable the `FarmingPausedByDefault` flag.
 This will prevent ASF's CardFarmer module from starting automatically.
 >
-> If you want to farm cards you can still do so using the `resume` command.
-The CS2 Interface will automatically start when ASF stops farming.
+> If you want to farm cards you can still do so using ASF's `resume` command, and the CS2 Interface will automatically resume when ASF stops farming.
+There are events however that will cause ASF to stop farming even if ASF isn't actually finished farming (such as when a new game is added to your bot's account).
+To guarantee that ASF fishishes farming cards you should use the `cstop` command, and then manually resume the interface when card farming is complete using the `cstart` command.

 ---